- Top Puerto Rico Family Hotels & Resorts

 If you can make your way to the south side of the island for a nighttime excursion don’t miss taking a kayak trip through one of three rare Bio-luminescent Bays.
 People say it’s like paddling through stars.
 This is on the the top of my to-do list for our next visit.

-The other outdoor activity we wish we’d done was to explore the Camuy River Caverns.
+The other outdoor activity we wish we’d done was to explore the Camuy Caverns National Park.
 Hidden inside a tropical forest, the extensive caverns house the third largest subterranean river in the world.

-In the mean time, the Camuy River Park has a boardwalk that follows the river through the rain forest.
-It’s probably not the drive-to destination the caverns would be, but if you’re in the area stop by and enjoy the scenic walk.
+The Camuy River Park also has a boardwalk that follows the river through the rain forest.
+It’s probably not the drive-to destination the caverns would be, but it might be more accessible than the caverns with younger kids.
+And it’s scenic.
+If you’re in the area stop by and enjoy the walk.

 There are also other cool caves to visit, including a noteworthy one near Arecibo, thought none are as extensive as Camuy.